QTC-UMD/rydiqule/paper/rq_v2_paper.md

 While very capable,
 it is built on a proprietary platform requiring a paid license which limits its accessibility.
-And since Mathematica is an interpreted language, it can lack the speed that complied libraries like NumPy enable, especially when exploring a large parameter space.
+And since Mathematica is an interpreted language, it can lack the speed that compiled libraries like NumPy enable, especially when exploring a large parameter space.

 Since RydIQule version 1 has been publically released, it has been used in several publications to model both general Rydberg atom physics [@backes_performance_2024; @su_two-photon_2024]